 For arboreal tarantulas, you’ll need a higher enclosure, where vertical space is more important than surface space.
 For these species, it would be good to have a front door instead of a top-door because many of them like to web on their ceilings and when opening from the top will disturb the spider and destroy the webbing continuously.

 Make sure that your enclosure comes with ventilation, and when missing, create ventilation.
-Many tanks have pre-build ventilation strips or holes.
+Many tanks have pre-built ventilation strips or holes.
 Be thoughtful that over time a tarantula can chew through the fine metal gauze.
 When you need to make (additional) ventilation, like in a plastic container, you can drill many small holes.
 That way you don’t have to cover them with gauze or anything without the chance that they chew through it.

 Even when you’ll need high humidity in your enclosure, always make sure there is enough ventilation.
 Stagnant air can contribute, especially in humid environments, to the growth of mould, which in turn is lethal to your tarantula.